dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

         DocumentRoot /home/duncan/dev/duncanlock.net-pelican/output/
     </VirtualHost>

-The really crucial bit of this is the ``DocumentRoot`` - make sure this points to the ``/output/`` folder of the Pelican site we just created.
+The really crucial bit of this is the ``DocumentRoot`` - make sure this points to the ``/output/`` folder of the Pelican site we just created - and use an absolute path.

 Then add a mapping for the duncanlock.test domain to your ``/etc/hosts`` file, by adding this line somewhere: